 The ability of the region to meet these challenges will require significant coordination, communication and consensus throughout the region.
-A Framework for Transportation in Northwest Michigan identifies opportunities and roles for various community players to meet local, county, and regional transportation needs in a coordinated fashion in order to maximize transportation investments.
+The Framework for Our Future identifies opportunities and roles for various community players to meet local, county, and regional transportation needs in a coordinated fashion in order to maximize transportation investments.
 For instance, local policies such as Complete Streets ordinances or resolutions can aid in accommodating all road users, while coordination among transit stakeholders can work to coordinate regional transit programs to improve travel times and cross-county service.
 In addition to local and regional strategies, the Framework for Transportation also includes the Transportation Improvement Program, which features a list of major transportation projects to occur in the region over the next 5 years, as prioritized by local communities.